 With a logic-level n-channel MOSFET used as a low-side switch, the control pin mainly has to provide a suitable gate voltage rather than a continuous gate current.
 In steady operation, that is usually easier for the microcontroller.
 The condition is important: the MOSFET must actually be rated to turn on well at your available gate voltage.

-This example shows the practical tradeoff clearly.
+This case shows the tradeoff clearly.
 If the control signal can provide voltage but not much current, a MOSFET is often the easier switch.
 If the current is modest and the circuit is simple, a BJT may still be completely reasonable.

 Why This Matters In Physics